 - SEG 2018 in Keystone, CO, September 22-25, will feature field trips, sessions, and short courses.
 Of particular relevance to critical minerals are field trips WS07, FT02, and FT03.

-Search the Critical Issues Research Database for reports and factsheets about critical minerals.
+Search the Geological Surveys Database for reports and factsheets about critical minerals.